- Travel in France

 In 2008, President Sarkozy announced plans to further reform and

 streamline the French judiciary.
-Among the reforms are plans to reduce
+Among the reforms were plans to reduce

 the number of courts, move court procedures towards a more